asgrim/script-running-indicator/README.md

 # Script Running Indicator

-App Indicator to run a script
+Generic App Indicator to run a script.

+Yes there's probably loads out there already, but I wanted to play with Python and Gtk a bit.